isgasho/migrate-2/README.md

 ## Install

-Head over to the [releases](https://github.com/actions/migrate/releases) tab, and download the executable for your operating system.
+Head over to the [releases](https://github.com/actions/migrate/releases) tab, and download the archive for your operating system:

+- Windows: migrate-actions-windows.zip
+- Linux: migrate-actions-linux.tar
+- OSX: migrate-actions-osx.tar

+and unarchive it.

 ## Usage

-Once you've downloaded it, navigate to a repository using Actions V1 and run the `migrate-actions` executable.
+Once you've downloaded it, navigate to a repository using Actions V1 and run the `migrate-actions` executable (`migrate-actions.exe` on windows).

 Given an existing `.github/main.workflow`: